Steve Lacy: Artistry

 In an interview with The Fader, Lacy cited Thundercat, Erykah Badu, Black Moth Super Rainbow, Pharrell Williams and the Neptunes as some of his biggest influences, also mentioning Prince as his dream collaborator.
 Lacy has also listed Weezer, Paramore, and Jimi Hendrix as major influences on his sound.
 Makeda Sandford of Saint Heron described his sound as "an electrifying yet smooth... playful depiction of beachy funk, rock 'n roll-sprinkled soul."
 Jonah Bromwich of Pitchfork said he "sparkles with classic Southern California funk and soul."
 He has also stated that one of his biggest influences, in regard to production, is Mac DeMarco.
 Lacy has said that he is most comfortable writing about topics regarding love and dating, and describes his musical sound to be like the tartan fabric 'plaid'.

 Personal life

-In 2017, Lacy came out out as bisexual.
+In 2017, Lacy came out as bisexual.
+As of 2022, Lacy resides in Los Angeles.

-On February 16th, 2023, Lacy appeared on popular artist interviewer's show, Nardwuar the Human Serviette.